 Lastly, Anthem did not establish appropriate levels of access for different parties.
 HIPAA requires that the amount of information a person can access correlates to their job responsibilities2.
-This concept is called the minimum necessary standard because HIPAA mandates that personnel with access to PHI should only be able to access the minimum amount of sensitive data necessary to complete a specific task.
-Anthem failed to adhere to this standard, so once the hackers established a connection, all the information in the database was available.
+HIPAA requires people with access to PHI to use the minimum amount of sensitive data necessary to complete their task.
+This is called the Minimum Necessary Standard.
+Anthem failed to adhere, therefore when the hackers gained access, all the information in the database was available.

 Consequences of the Breach

-As mentioned previously, Anthem will pay OCR $16 million, which is by far the largest settlement for a HIPAA related breach.
+As mentioned previously, Anthem will pay OCR $16 million, which is by far the largest HIPAA settlement yet.
 They will have to comply with a corrective action plan created by HHS.
 The company also plans to provide credit monitoring and identity theft insurance to customers who may have been compromised by the hack.

 Earlier this year, IBM conducted a study that showed on average, a breach costs a business $148 per compromised file4.
-This cost includes paying for services like credit checking, notifying compromised customers, posting a data breach response, and loss of business.
+This cost includes paying for services like credit checking, notifying compromised customers, and loss of business.
 These expenses continue to increase every year.

-The life of your business and the security of your customers rely on your ability to follow HIPAA rules and regulations.
-Protect your livelihood and sensitive information of your clients by allowing us to guide you through the process of becoming HIPAA compliant.
-We will work with you to create a custom plan to protect your business from the consequences of a breach.
+The life of your business and the security of your customers rely on your ability to follow HIPAA guidelines.
+Protect your livelihood and sensitive information of your clients by allowing us to guide you through HIPAA Compliance.
+We will work with you to create a custom plan to protect your business from a breach.